Blackout/All Clear: Plot introduction

 Willis imagines a near future (first introduced in her 1982 story "Fire Watch" and featured in two of her previous novels: Doomsday Book and To Say Nothing of the Dog) in which historians conduct field work by traveling into the past as observers.
 The research is mainly conducted at the University of Oxford in England in the mid-21st century.
 In their world, time-travel has been known since the early 21st century.
 The time-travel device, a portal called "the Net", remains in the time-traveler's present, while sending the time-traveler to a particular location (called "the drop") and time.
 They can return from the same location when someone in the future re-opens the Net for them at an agreed-upon "rendezvous" time.

-Historians in Willis' world believe that the laws of physics resist possible alterations to the past by preventing time-travel to certain places or times.
+Historians in Willis's world believe that the laws of physics resist possible alterations to the past by preventing time-travel to certain places or times.
 In some cases, the machine used for time-travel will refuse to function, rendering the trip impossible.
 In other cases, "slippage"—a shift from the exact, desired target in time and/or space—occurs.
 The time-traveler arrives at the nearest place and time suitable for preventing a time paradox; although sometimes this is only a few minutes later than planned, it can be as much as several years.
 An example is when the character Polly wishes to arrive on September 10, 1940, in London, but instead arrives on September 14.

 In addition to slippage, which the technicians operating the net cannot control or predict, there are other reasons why a historian might not be able to travel to a certain time.
 Once a time-traveler has visited a certain date, he or she can never go to that same time again.
 The 21st-century authorities controlling time-travel also have rules and can deem some historical periods too dangerous for time-travel, even though those times might be theoretically accessible.